 For nearly 20 years, the Foundation has taken a leadership role in the field of aging and philanthropy.
 In partnership with Retirement Research Foundation, John A. Hartford Foundation, and AARP Andrus Foundation, Archstone helped build Grantmakers In Aging, the nation’s leading affinity group in the field, and it has continued to encourage other funders to also take an interest in preparing society to meet the needs of an aging population.

-Since its inception, Archstone Foundation has awarded more than 900 grants with a total value of nearly $90 million, well surpassing its initial endowment.
+Since its inception, Archstone Foundation has awarded more than 1,000 grants with a total value of over $102 million, well surpassing its initial endowment.